-Annual Percentage Rate (APR): An expression of the percentage relationship of the total nance charges to the total amount to be nanced as required under the federal Truth-in-Lending Act.
+Annual Percentage Rate (APR): An expression of the percentage relationship of the total nance charges to the total amount to be financed as required under the federal Truth-in-Lending Act.

 Appraisal: A written opinion of market value based upon a factual analysis of relevant local market information.